Have you ever wanted a thick beard, but ended up shaving or trimming it too early because the itchiness became unbearable?

-The bottom line here is growing a thicker beard is a commitment on your part, you must get past the stubble phase to allow the beard to take shape and grow more rapidly.
+The bottom line here is growing a thicker beard is a commitment on your part, you must get past the stubble phase to allow the facial hair to take shape and grow more rapidly.

-If you start trimming and shaping too early, you stop the growth process and never attain that truly thick beard.
-Because not all beard hair grows equally.
+If you start trimming and shaping too early, you stop the beard growth process and never attain that truly thick beard.
+Because growing a beard is not equal for everyone.

 The Next Steps

-The first thing you can do to improve the quality of your beard is exercising on a regular basis.
-This is the solid foundation in which you need to build upon to grow thicker hair, so start by losing some of that excess weight you have.
+The first thing you can do to improve the quality of your beard is to exercise on a regular basis.
+This is the solid foundation upon which you need to build upon to grow thicker hair, so start by losing some of that excess weight you have.